John Amos Comenius: Theology

 John Amos Comenius was a bishop of the Unity of the Brethren church that had its roots in the teaching of Czech reformer Jan Hus.
 One of his most famous theological works is the Labyrinth of the World and Paradise of the Heart.
-The book represents his thinking about the world being full of various useless things and complex labyrinths.
-The true peace of mind and soul can be found only in the one's heart where Christ the Saviour should dwell and rule.
+The book represents his thinking about the world being full of various useless things and complex labyrinths, and that the true peace of mind and soul can be found only in one's heart where Christ the Saviour should dwell and rule.
 This teaching is also repeated in one of his last works, Unum Necessarium (Only One is Needed), where he shows various labyrinths and problems in the world and provides simple solutions to various situations.
 In this book he also admits that his former believing in prophecies and revelations of those days was his personal labyrinth where he got lost many times.
 He was greatly influenced by Boehme.

 In his Synopsis physicae ad lumen divinum reformatae, Comenius gives a physical theory of his own, said to be taken from the Book of Genesis.
 He was also famous for his prophecies and the support he gave to visionaries.
 In his Lux in tenebris he published the visions of Christopher Kotterus, Mikuláš Drabík (lat.
 Nicolaus Drabicius) and Kristina Poniatowska.
 Attempting to interpret the Book of Revelation, he promised the millennium in 1672 and guaranteed miraculous assistance to those who would undertake the destruction of the Pope and the house of Austria, even venturing to prophesy that Oliver Cromwell, Gustavus Adolphus, and George I Rákóczi, prince of Transylvania, would perform the task.
 He also wrote to Louis XIV of France, informing him that the empire of the world should be his reward if he would overthrow the enemies of God.

 Family

 One of his daughters, Elisabeth, married Peter Figulus from Jablonné nad Orlicí.
 Their son, Daniel Ernst Jablonski (1660–1741), Comenius's grandson, later went to Berlin in 1693; there he became the highest official pastor at the court of King Frederick I of Prussia (reigned 1701–1713).
 There he became acquainted with Count Nicolaus Ludwig Zinzendorf (1700–1760).
 Zinzendorf was among the foremost successors to Comenius as a bishop (1737–1760) in the renewed Moravian Brethren's Church.
+His direct descendent, Jan Ferdinand Kallik (1939-) was born in Prague and educated in South Africa.
+He now lives in California.
+All four of his children, Lynette, Peter, Alison, and Pamela are teachers.